Academic Cooperative Programs

 - Students are responsible for confirming with the professional program if alternative course options (online or community college) are accepted.

-- Students are responsible for obtaining academic approval and any necessary signatures to take courses through ACP or elsewhere to satisfy program prerequisites.
+- Students are responsible for obtaining academic approval and any necessary signatures to take courses through BSEP or elsewhere to satisfy program prerequisites.

 - Students in their senior year who are looking to take courses during their final semester must coordinate with the host university that final grades will be submitted to JHU in time for graduation.